sentairanger/RaspberryPi-Arduino-i2c-Robot/README.md

 # RaspberryPi-Arduino-i2c-Robot
 This project connects a Raspberry Pi and Arduino Uno via i2c to control a robot.
+I was inspired to do this project by this old Dronebot Workshop Tutorial [here](https://dronebotworkshop.com/i2c-arduino-raspberry-pi/)

 ## Getting Started
 First you'll need a Raspberry Pi.
 For the sake of power efficiency, I recommend not using a Pi 5 as that draws too much power.
 However any other Pi can be used.
 An Arduino Uno R3 is recommended but others can be used.
 Follow the Wiring Diagram shown below.